 While the crankshaft is a power delivery tool, the camshaft is the rhythm that keeps everything working when it should.
 They are both critical to engine performance, but they are entirely different components.

-While there are tons of things to break down when taking a look at camshafts vs. crankshafts, there is an interesting ratio that keeps everything running smoothly.
+While there are tons of things to break down when comparing these two engine components, there is an interesting ratio that keeps everything running smoothly.

 The timing chain (or belt) connects the crankshaft to the camshaft, and the camshaft will always turn in a 1:2 ratio with the crankshaft.

 When you break it down, it makes perfect sense.
-Four-stroke engines have four stages — the intake valve opens during one stage, and the exhaust valve opens in another.
+Four-stroke engines have four stages where valves open and close— intake during one stage, to such in air, and exhaust in another to get rid of exhaust gases.
 During the final two stages, both valves remain closed.

-But for every turn of the camshaft, you open both the intake and exhaust valve once.
+But for every turn of the camshaft, you open and close both the intake and exhaust valve once.
 By staying at half the speed of the crankshaft, everything stays in perfect timing.

 Too fast or too slow and this timing would be thrown completely off, and your vehicle would never make it out of the driveway.

-Whether you were just looking for a better answer to the oft-asked question of what is a camshaft or crankshaft, or you’re trying to get a better understanding of how the magical machine in your driveway works — understanding the differences between a camshaft and a crankshaft is vital.
+Whether you were just looking for a better answer to the oft-asked question of what these engine parts are, or you’re trying to get a better understanding of how the magical machine in your driveway works — understanding the differences between a camshaft and a crankshaft is vital.

 They both serve unique and critical functions for your engine, and while novices often confuse the two, there’s not much that the two parts share.